Dubrovnik Cathedral: Description

 The portal of the facade is flanked by four Corinthian columns.
 On top of the central part is a large Baroque window with a triangular gable and a balustrade with statues of saints.
 The deep niches in the facade contains statues of Saint Blaise (patron saint of Dubrovnik) and Joseph with Child.
 The lateral sides of the cathedral are rather plain, articulated by pillars and semicircular windows.
 The side entrances are smaller than the frontal portal.

 The building features a high nave, separated by massive columns from the two aisles, three apses and a grand Baroque dome at the intersection of the nave and the transepts.
 The main altar holds a polyptych by Titian, portraying a version of the Assumption of the Virgin.
 This painting probably dates from 1552; the side altars hold paintings of Italian and Dalmatian masters of later centuries.

 Treasury

 The Cathedral treasury (Riznica Katedrale) shows clearly the numerous connections Dubrovnik had with the main seaports in the Mediterranean Sea.
 The treasury holds 182 reliquaries holding relics from the 11th to 18th centuries; from local masters, Byzantium, Venice and the Orient.
 Its most important object is the gold-plated arm, leg and skull of Saint Blaise (patron saint of Dubrovnik).
 The head is in the shape of a crown of Byzantine emperors, adorned with precious stones and enameled medals.
 The treasury holds also a relic of the True Cross.
-Other outstanding examples in the treasury are a number of church vessels (13th to 18th century), many of them manufactured by local goldsmiths, and a number of valuables, such as the Romanesque-Byzantine icon of Madonna and Child (13th century) and paintings, among others, by Padovanini, Palma il Giovane, Savoldo, Parmigianino and P. Bordone.
+Other outstanding examples in the treasury are a number of church vessels (13th to 18th century), many of them manufactured by local goldsmiths, and a number of valuables, such as the Romanesque-Byzantine icon of Madonna and Child (13th century) and artworks, among others, by Padovanino, Palma il Giovane, Savoldo, Parmigianino, Paris Bordone, and Titian.